Ten Things I Like About... Podcast

 This has been an episode of Ten Things I like About with Kiersten and Company.
 Original music written and performed by Katherine Camp, piano extraordinaire.

-For my hearing impaired listeners, a complete transcript of this podcast follows the show notes on Podbean
+For my hearing impaired followers, a complete transcript of this podcast follows the show notes on Podbean

 Show Notes: